-From starchy veggies to green veggies to the fungus among us, learn how to perfectly cook every nutritious and delicious vegetable in your Instant Pot pressure cooker with our comprehensive 101 guides.
+From starchy veggies to leavy green to the fungus among us, learn how to perfectly cook nutritious and delicious Instant Pot vegetables with our comprehensive pressure cooker 101 guides.

 First, let’s talk about starchy vegetables.
-These are the veggies that will be the most forgiving as they often need a longer time to cook, but not all starches are created equal.
+These are the veggies that will be the most forgiving as they often need a longer time to cook: potatoes, carrots, pumpkin, squash, beets, sweet potatoes.
+But, not all starches are created equal.
 Whether you love your meat and potatoes or you’re cooking your way through the hardy veg during the fall season, here’s how to do it (and do it right).

 - Toss your potatoes into the pot whole after poking holes in the flesh with a fork.
 Poking them prevents the pressure from causing any explosion!
 You can use a steamer rack if you just have a few potatoes and want to keep them more evenly spaced.
 Another alternative is to wrap each potato in foil.
 The latter two are a good idea if you’d like to season your spuds prior to cooking them and seal in the flavour with heat.